 About the Montana Volunteers Merritt Badge:

-The bison skull is an important symbol to many American Indian tribes.
-The skull was made famous as part of the signature of Montana’s cowboy artist, Charles M. Russell.
+TThis bison skull was made famous as part of the signature of Montana’s cowboy artist, Charles M. Russell.
 The skull currently appears on Montana’s license plates and the state’s commemorative U.S. quarter.
-By including the skull on this Merritt Badge, the Montana Volunteers are combining their devotion to Montana with their support for the Portland soccer clubs.
+By including the skull on their Merritt Badges, the Montana Volunteers are combining their devotion to Montana with their support for the Portland soccer clubs.